 When I started blogging and heard about a media kit, I was confused like you probably are right now!
-I didn’t understand the purpose of it or how it would benefit my blogging journey.
+I didn’t understand the purpose of it or how it would benefit my journey.
 However, now I see the importance of media kits for Influencers.

 I’ve received many questions on what a media kit is, how to create one, and what to include.
 And that’s what we will discuss in this post!
 By the time you finish reading this, you’ll know how to create an attractive, professional media kit that’ll help you get brand partnerships!

-By the way, if you aren’t subscribed to my blog yet, why not!
+If you aren’t subscribed to my blog, why not!
 Go ahead and click here so you can start receiving free tips and start taking part in subscriber-only giveaways!

 What is a Media Kit?

 A media kit is a document that summarizes must-know information about your blog and/or social media platforms.
 It’s a quick summary for brands to review when they want to know your key stats.
 As a new Influencer, an ideal length for your media kit is 1-2 pages.
 As you continue to gain more experience and grow, you can start including more information.

 Media kits for Influencers will vary, yours won’t look the same as someone else’s.
-This document outlines how great YOUR personal brand is and shows why a brand should choose you for a partnership over someone else.
+This document outlines how great YOUR brand is and why a brand should choose you for a partnership.

 A media kit is an essential marketing tool when it comes to collaborating with brands.
 It’s also used as a promotional tool to show your best stats, past brands you’ve worked with, and services you provide.

 A media kit can help you stand out from the crowd.
 It can be the reason you’re selected for a partnership over someone else who may not have one.
 It’ll show what value you can offer for each brand that is interested in working with you.